 Paragraph 7.3 of the Constitution and Procedure for the Authority states that the complainant and the respondent company in a case may appeal to the Code of Practice Appeal Board against rulings made by the Code of Practice Panel.

-These notes are intended for guidance to assist the complainant and the respondent company when lodging an appeal or responding to one.
+The following are intended as guidance to assist the complainant and the respondent company when lodging an appeal or responding to one.
 The Authority and the Appeal Board will expect the recommendations below to be followed as closely as possible.
 The numbers in brackets refer to the relevant paragraphs of the Constitution and Procedure.

 An extension to the five and ten working days allowed can be granted at the discretion of the Director of the Authority but only in exceptional circumstances.